candu/node-sandbox/native-ext/int64-native/README.md

 `int64-native` is a simple `uint64_t` wrapper for JavaScript, enabling the use of 64-bit unsigned integers from node.

+## Why?

+`int64-native` was originally developed to support reasonable handling of 64-bit ID columns in databases.
+There are other 64-bit integer modules out there, but AFAICT all of them are pure JavaScript; native `uint64_t` seemed like a better way to handle this!

+The one caveat is that you won't be able to use this browser-side.
+However, you can use the string representation to pass 64-bit values from server to client.

 ## Installing

 ### via npm